aaaka5h/cpsc221/README.md

 # cpsc221
 Completed labs and assignments from CPSC 221 Data Structures and Algorithms

+### Programming Assignment 1 ###
+- Developed and used a 2D linked grid to manipulate pixels from a PNG
+- Managed dynamic memory in a large program with complicated code

 ### Lab-Intro: ###
 - Manipulated PNG images using HSLAPixels